Documents to help you prepare to migrate your Atlassian Server or Data Center products.

 Select Migrate cloud site from the left navigation menu.

-The Migration overview screen shows you details about your source site, including the number of projects, users, groups, and apps on your site.
+The Migration overview screen shows you details about your source site, including the number of projects, users, groups, Jira Service Management customer accounts, and apps on your site.

-Once you’re ready to begin migrating, select Go to dashboard.
-This will take you to the Migration dashboard, which can also be accessed from the left navigation menu.
+Once you’re ready to begin migrating, Go to dashboard.
+This will take you to the Migration dashboard, which you can also access from the left navigation menu.

 The dashboard lets you see all your migrations in one place.
 It will be empty until you create a new migration.
 To do so, select Create new migration.